 On the other hand, some people choose non-verbal communication because of its several benefits.
-When people prepare to write, they have sufficient time to think about how to write and what words to use.
-Also, there is a chance to review it.
+When people want to write to one another, they have sufficient time to think about how to write and what words to use.
+Also, they have the chance review it.
 This can prevent them from making mistakes or expressing the content inappropriately.
-To add up, this is a good way for shy people to demonstrate their feelings, and for foreign students who are struggling with talking in another language, to communicate with their professors.
-Morever, written communication is a lasting type of communication as well as historical letters which are remaining in history forever.
+To add up, this is a good way for shy people to demonstrate their feelings and for foreign students who are struggling with talking in another language to communicate with their professors.
+Morever, written communication is a lasting type of communication.
 For instance, the letter from Mr. Khomeini, the leader of Iran, to Mr. Gorbachev, the general secretary of the Soviet Union.
-At the last point, the letters between lovers are also a remarkable example of written communication which is really inspiring.
-How enjoyable is that a lover keeps the letters from his/her beloved for reminding their love when they get elder!
+Finally, the letters between lovers are also a remarkable example of written communication which is really inspiring.

-To sum up, the spoken communication has its own benefits as written one has.
+To sum up, spoken communication has its own benefits as the written one does.

+Using awkward voc does not increase your score.
+The most appropriate voc gives you the best meaning.
+These words destroyed your grammar.

+Improve voc.
+In order to write natural English, try to use the best voc for your meaning

+Your ideas were difficult to follow because of how you organize your essay and because of the language you use to connect your ideas.